Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: PDDL domains and problems

+All few-shot examples for the \APBLLM, \PLLM, {\TLLM} and the thought generation were not included in the system prompt but as part of the model history because we found that this improves the compliance with the required output formatting.
+The ``Input:'' and ``Model:'' prefixes in the presented prompts are used to indicate which parts were added as user prompts (``Input:'') and assistant prompts (``Model:'') respectively.
+Everything occurring before the few-shot examples is provided as part of the system prompt.

-\section{PDDL Domains and Problems}
+\section{PDDL domains and problems}

-For our experiments we selected 12 domains from classical planning and we only selected STRIPS domains with only ``not'' and ``and'' as operators and we removed the costs if the domain included action costs. .
-For the Blocksworld, Logistics and Depot domain we used the domain PDDL files and problems from the PlanBench repository\footnote{\url{https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench}}.
-For all other domains we take the domain files from the PDDL-Generators repository\footnote{\url{https://github.com/AI-Planning/pddl-generators/tree/main}} \cite{seipp-et-al-zenodo2022} which offers a collection of planning domains and problem generators for the domains.
-We use the available problem generators to generate the problems included in our dataset.
+For our experiments we select 13 PDDL domains from classical planning.
+We only select STRIPS domains with only ``not'' and ``and'' as operators and we removed the costs if the domain includes action costs.
+For the Blocksworld, Logistics and Depot domain we use the domain PDDL files and problems from the PlanBench repository\footnote{\url{https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench}}.
+For the Beluga domain, we select the 21 smallest problem instances from \citet{Eisenhut2024}.
+For all other domains we take the domain files from the PDDL-Generators repository\footnote{\url{https://github.com/AI-Planning/pddl-generators/tree/main}} \cite{seipp-et-al-zenodo2022} which offers a collection of planning domains and the problem generators for the domains.
+We use the available problem generators to generate the problems included in our dataset and select rather small values for the parameters that can be varied for the individual domains for creating the dataset for the main experiment.

-The MovieSeq domain is the only domain to which we made larger changes as described in Table \ref{tab:domain_overview} which gives an overview over the tasks in the different domains.

-Table \ref{tab:problems_overview} presents for each domain the optimal plan length, number of goal conditions, number of predicates in the initial state and the number of available objects averaged over the 21 problems.
-Additionally, the last three columns present the number of unique actions, predicates and types for all of the domains.